Quantum gradient descent for linear systems and least squares: Quantum iterative algorithms

-By the analysis of positive semidefinite linear system solvers in section \ref{ls} it follows that if we are able to implement the steps of the iterative method, the quantum iterative algorithm for weighted least squares has the following running time. \begin{theorem} Let semidefinite $X \in \R^{m,\times n}, y \in \R^{n}, w \in \R^{m}$ stored in memory and define $W=diag(w)$, $A= X^{T}WX$ and $b= X^{T} W y$.
-There is an iterative quantum algorithm that outputs a state $\ket{z}$ such that $\norm{\ket{z} - \ket{A^{-1}b}} \leq 2\delta$ with expected running time $O(\frac{\kappa(A)^3 \log^3 \frac{\kappa(A)}{\delta} \mu( \sqrt{W} X | y)}{\delta})$. \end{theorem} We now show how to implement the iterative step for the least squares problem, which is somewhat different from the case of linear systems as instead of the matrix $X^{T}WX$ and the vector $X^{T} W y$, we have the matrix $X$ and the vectors $w$ and $y$ stored in memory.
+It remains to show how to implement the iterative step for the least squares problem, which is somewhat different from the case of linear systems as instead of the matrix $X^{T} WX$ and the vector $X^{T} W y$, we have the matrix $X$ and vector $y$ stored in memory and weights $w$ arrive as a stream of entries $(i, w_{i})$ for $i\in [m]$.
 Nevertheless, the iterative step can be implemented in this setting as we show next.

-Note that $A = B^{T} B$ where $B=\sqrt{W} X$, thus the eigenvalues of $A$ are the squared singular values of $B$, hence it suffices to perform the generalized SVE for $B$.
+Note that $A = B^{T} B$ where $B=\sqrt{W} X$, thus the eigenvalues of $A$ are the squared singular values of $B$.
+It therefore suffices to perform the generalized SVE for $B$.
 We assume that the data structures for performing generalized SVE for $X$ have been created.
-The weights $w_{i}, i \in [m]$ are also stored in memory.